 iii Joel S. Franks, Asian Pacific Americans and Baseball.
 (Jefferson, North Carolina: McFarland & Co., 2008), 51.

 iv Karleen Chinen and Arnold T. Hiura, editors.
-From Bentō to Mixed Plate: Americans of Japanese Ancestry in Multicultural Hawai’i.
+From Bent? to Mixed Plate: Americans of Japanese Ancestry in Multicultural Hawai’i.
 (Los Angeles: Japanese American National Museum, 1997), 40.

 v Dick DeSa’s son Rich pitched at Cornell University; his grandson Ty starred in the Little League World Series in 2010.
-Ty’s second cousin was Joe DeSa, the Honolulu-born first baseman who played in the majors in 1980 and 1985.
 Brendan Sagara, “Yuma gets worse by the minute,” Honolulu Star-Advertiser, August 29, 2010.

 vi Mark Gonzales, “5 Questions,” Arizona Republic, June 18, 2004, C7.
 Villafuerte was still active in the independent North American League as of 2011.

 viii Dave Reardon, “Who’s that lefty?”
 Honolulu Star-Bulletin, April 1, 1999.

 ix Sheldon Shishido, “Onan Masaoka.”
 Brief biographical sketch at Waiakea High School website (http://waiakeahigh.k12.hi.us/library/NaMea%20Pages/Onan%20Masaoka.htm).

 x “Hawaii pitcher a ringing success,” USA Today, August 22, 1994.